 If you’re after a more exclusive experience, Blue Dive is the way to go, offering the only privately guided dive tours in Port Douglas.
 Aboard Poseidon, you’ll experience some of the most exclusive dive sites of the Agincourt Ribbon Reefs like Barracuda Bommie, The Nursery, Helms Deep and Turtle Bay.

-And for the best of both worlds, GBR Helicopters team up with Quicksilver Cruises on a range of fly and cruise options that give you time to snorkel the reef and see it from above.
+And for the best of both worlds, Nautilus Aviation have teamed up with Quicksilver Cruises to offer a fly and cruise option that gives you time to snorkel the outer reef and see it from above.

 Note: What you save in money you sacrifice in exclusivity - maximum numbers fly up to the 25 mark with this tour, meaning you’ll have a few boat buddies for this trip.

 It’s one thing to see the reef but it’s another to know exactly what you’re looking at.
 If you’re a budding marine biologist or simply love everything found under the sea, a Wavelength Reef Cruise is for you.
 Visiting three sites, you’ll learn from the marine biologist guides who provide commentary about the reef and the species of fish and coral you see below.
 Afterwards, you can tune into a presentation about what you’ve just seen and ask any burning questions to delve deeper into your reef experience.